digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 ## Dynamic Authentication Code

 The requirements of the PSD2 regarding the dynamic linking of the SCA to a specific payment transaction can be fulfilled by utilizing the `nonce` property of the authorization request.
-There are multiple options on doing this, however the basic pricple would be to combine a fresh, cryptographically random number with the actual payment details.
+There are multiple options on doing this, however the basic priciple would be to combine a fresh, cryptographically random number with the actual payment details and generate a hash.

 ```bash
 > authorization_code="CPxpkYdz2ECNwYAx:123,49:EUR:Merchant A:DE88940594210020801890"